 When I upgraded my primary camera from the EOS-M to the EOS-M5, I converted the EOS-M into an infrared camera by removing the builtin IR cut filter.
 This requires dismantling the camera, and removing a tiny glass filter that sits in front of the imaging sensor.
 Once this is done, the camera is now capturing visible light and Infrared light, which in normal use just adds a pink hue to images, but when combined with an IR filter, i use a R72, on really bright days, you can capture Infrared photographs.
 As leaves and grass reflect IR light more than other surfaces, IR photographs take on an ethereal look.

-These last two photos are long exposure images from Prague during the Christmas markets.
-Prague is a beautiful city, but it is also a very busy city, and using long exposures can really help to blur out the numbers of people.
+These last three photos are all long exposure images from Prague during a trip to the Christmas markets.
+Prague is a beautiful city, but it is also a very busy city.
+Using long exposures can help to blur out the numbers of people, and combined with exposure bracketing for HDR processing, allows for details to be retained in the shadows, without blowing out the street lights.